 Florida law defines robbery as the act of using physical force, assault, or threat of violence to take a victim’s property from their person or vicinity.

 In Florida, robbery is defined as using force (physical force or use of a weapon), violence, or assault.
 If you have been arrested for robbery, you will need a knowledgeable and aggressive Fort Lauderdale criminal defense attorney to provide competent legal representation.

 DiRenzo Defense is experienced in Florida robbery law, both as prosecutors and defense attorneys.
 We will thoroughly review your case and provide legal consultation on effective defense strategies and possible outcomes.
 Our firm will work to protect your rights at all times.
 If you have been arrested for robbery, contact us immediately.

 You deserve dedicated representation at every step.

 Any robbery charge requires skilled legal counsel to prevent a conviction and severe penalties.
 Even if you are under investigation for robbery, you need immediate legal representation from a qualified criminal defense attorney to ensure your constitutional rights are not violated.
 Types of robbery crimes include:

 Strong Arm Robbery.
 Strong-arm robbery is a term used to define a situation where the criminal used any degree of force to complete the act.
-Strong-arm robbery is technically a term used to describing a crime of “Robbery by sudden snatching.”
-Examples of Strong Arm Robbery are snatching a purse or pulling an item out of someones possession.
-Strong Arm Robbery is a second degree felony punishable by up to 15 years in prison.
+Strong-arm robbery is technically a term used to describe a crime of “Robbery by sudden snatching.”
+Examples of Strong Arm Robbery are snatching a purse or pulling an item out of someone's possession.
+Strong Arm Robbery is a second-degree felony punishable by up to 15 years in prison.